-- Visits to community health centres for respiratory-related symptoms were similar compared to previous years.
-Respiratory visits were highest in the West - Visits to community health centres for respiratory-related symptoms are increasing in North and West and stable in Central and Southeast
+- Visits to community health centres for respiratory-related symptoms were high compared to previous years.
+Respiratory visits were highest in the Central. - Visits to community health centres for respiratory-related symptoms are increasing in West and stable in Central, North, and Southeast

-Figure 7: Percentage of weekly Community Health Centre visits for acute respiratory-related reasons, by region
+Figure 7: Percentage of weekly Community Health Centre\ visits for acute respiratory-related reasons, by region